HandBrake/HandBrake-docs/source/docs/en/latest/developer/flatpak-repo.markdown

 Or to build HandBrake with Quick Sync Video support and HandBrake's Intel MediaSDK flatpak plugin

     ./configure --flatpak --enable-qsv

+You may also want the following additional flags:

+    (AMD VCN) --enable-vce
+    or
+    (NVidia NVEnc) --enable-nvenc --enable-nvdec

 Build signed flatpak packages for GUI and CLI.